 • The Political Economy of Media

 • Virtual Worlds and Interactive Media

-You also have the option of combining your MIT degree with a degree programs in the Ivey School of Business (5 year program) or the Faculty of Law (6 year program).
+You also have the option of combining your MIT degree with degree programs in the Ivey Business School (5 year program) or the Faculty of Law (6 year program).